Chapter 3: Service Communication

 3.5.9 Common Questions and Misconceptions

 Q: Isn’t this just premature optimization?
-A: No. The Adaptive Granularity Strategy is about avoiding premature decomposition.
+A: No. Adaptive Granularity Governance: The Khan Microservice Pattern is about avoiding premature decomposition.
 It provides objective criteria for when to split and when to consolidate.

 Q: What if my RVx score is borderline (e.g., 0.55)?
 A: Use the Hysteresis Principle: Don’t make changes for small score variations.
 Only act when RVx crosses major thresholds (0.3, 0.6) and stays there for 30+ days.

 Q: What about team autonomy?
 Doesn’t this force centralized decision-making?
-A: No. The Adaptive Granularity Strategy provides data for decision-making, not mandates.
+A: No. Adaptive Granularity Governance: The Khan Microservice Pattern provides data for decision-making, not mandates.
 Teams use RVx scores to justify their architectural choices to stakeholders.

 Upcoming Enhancements (2026-2027):